-Astrology is the study of fate, and the Enneagram is the study of free will, and mindfulness is how we get from fate to free will.
+Astrology is the study of fate, and the Enneagram is the study of free will, and mindfulness and manifestation are how we get from fate to free will.

 Used in a therapy setting, both maps of the psyche are profound vehicles for growth.
 I can’t imagine doing my practice without either one; they’ve both been indespensible to me, and I’m passionate about helping others along their unique path to growth via their Astrological chart and their Enneagram type.